shermin23/shermin23/README.md

 ## Hi there 👋
 My name is Shermin, and I'm a fresh graduate from University Tunku Abdul Rahman (UTAR) <br>
 Education: Bachelor of Computer Science from  <br>
-🌱 I’m currently learning React (framework) and software engineer related skill set <br>
+🌱 I’m currently learning React (library) and software engineer related skill set <br>
 📫 How to reach me: sherminseow23@gmail.com

 <!--